yegor256/blog/_drafts/_validation.md

 Why did I do it this way?
 Why not put all of them into the constructor?

-Because the first two compromise [object state]({% pst 2014/dec/2014-12-09-immutable-object-state-and-behavior %}), while the other two&mdash;its runtime behavior.
-You remember, that an [object]({% pst 2016/jul/2016-07-14-who-is-object %}) is a representative of a set of other objects it encapsulates, called attributes.
+Because the first two compromise [object state]({% pst 2014/dec/2014-12-09-immutable-object-state-and-behavior %}), while with the other two&mdash;its runtime behavior.
+You remember that an [object]({% pst 2016/jul/2016-07-14-who-is-object %}) is a representative of a set of other objects it encapsulates, called attributes.
 The object of class `Users` can't _represent_ `nil` or a number.
 It can only represent